 Mentoring – when delivered by trained mentors with a positive, confidential attitude can have a wide range of positive benefits.
 It can increase workplace satisfaction, engagement and intention to remain.
 It can head off stress and other problems before they become hard to manage.
 Crucially, mentoring can impact self-efficacy (a person’s belief in their own capability), an established predictor of high performance.

 Some people point to the fact that mentoring skills training costs money – and decent training does cost.
 But anecdotal evidence suggests mentoring supports doctors in their decision to remain in medicine at points when they were seriously considering leaving.
 The cost of losing one trained and experienced doctor from the NHS is enormous; the cost of mentoring training is relatively tiny.
 The more astute business managers I meet within the NHS tell me that their investment in mentoring is a no-brainer.

 The RCPCH does invest in mentoring training - so take a look!
-Upcoming workshops will be run in London and Cardiff and these are supported by free short webinars through the year to address challenges and deepen your learning.
+Upcoming workshops are run through the year and these are supported by free short webinars to address challenges and deepen your learning.
 Most people find the training enjoyable and very useful.

 You can also read through the College's mentoring support resources, including the Mentoring Champions Network.

 If you have any questions, do contact the College at email@example.com.